- University Policies & Standards Manual

 1.1.
 This policy will be in effect until lifted by the OSU President.

 1.2.
 In response to the COVID-19 pandemic, in alignment with the Oregon Governor’s executive orders, and consistent with guidance from the Oregon Health Authority (“OHA”) and the Centers for Disease Control and Prevention (“CDC”), Oregon State University issued its physical distancing policy on March 25, 2020.
 It applies to all Oregon State University locations and serves the university’s goal to help reduce the risk and spread of COVID-19.
-This university policy was last updated on November 16, 2020, and may be revised subsequently to align with federal, state, and local guidance and as OSU’s public health response evolves.
+This university policy was last updated on May 7, 2021, and may be revised subsequently to align with federal, state, and local guidance and as OSU’s public health response evolves.
+When this policy differs from state or federal mandates, the more restrictive requirements apply.
+The definitions in this university policy are guided by OHA's relevant definitions.

 1.3.
 Physical distancing is intended to reduce contact among people, especially in large crowds.
 Until further notice, OSU employees, students and other members of the OSU community are required to maintain a distance of six (6) feet between individuals to the greatest extent possible.
 In complying with this policy, all members of the university community at all OSU locations are to configure spaces as needed, including classrooms, workplaces, university-managed living spaces and dining halls to provide for maximum physical distancing.
 Members of the university community are expected to comply with the limits on the number of people at gatherings and social get-togethers as provided in this policy.
 Consistent with OHA and CDC guidelines—and in adherence to applicable executive orders and other legal requirements regarding face coverings—all OSU employees, students, visitors, contractors, volunteers and community members shall abide by University Policy 04-041 Face Covering in Public and Common Settings During COVID-19 Pandemic.